 For Visiting Korea or Living in Korea

-One of the greatest resources that is highly underutilized is to use Naver Maps.
+One of the greatest resources is to use Naver Maps.
 Enter your starting point and your destination to see approximately how much a taxi fare will cost from one specific point to another.
 (See this post for a more detailed look on how to use Naver Maps to prevent being ripped off by Korean taxis.)
 Use this tool before you head out to know approximately how much you’re supposed to pay.

 Fake Confidence with your Korean